notice96/jira-keitaro-bot/README.md

-# Final Corrected FastAPI App for Railway
+# Jira to Keitaro

-Handles PORT correctly and responds to /.
+Integration example